bayertom/IHFL/readme.md

 ## 1.6 Results of the clusterization

-The output facilities are stored in *.txt files.
+The reults of the clusterization process are stored in two *.txt files:
+ - *facil.txt,
+ - facil2.txt.

 File: *facil.txt